Mercury Air Cargo’s 12,700 square foot refrigeration unit located on-airport at LAX is the state of the art

 facility that makes up the heart of the largest on-airport perishable center on the West Coast.

 Located in the same facility where premier carriers from Asia, Latin America and Middle East operate, the expansive

-refrigeration unit gives Apollo Freight the ability to improve the cold chain process and reduce operational costs.
+refrigeration unit gives HPL-APOLLO, LLC the ability to improve the cold chain process and reduce operational costs.

 Seven units provide forced air cooling, also known as pre-Cooling services for both flowers and produce.
 Plus, we have a separate, dedicated refrigerator for